vocksel/code-cop/README.md

-# Studio Test Suite Spec
+# Code Cop

-Studio Test Suite (STS) is a simple UI for running unit tests in Roblox.
+Code Cop is a simple plugin for running unit tests in Roblox.

-This is a full replacement for Roblox's built in [TestService](), with support for behavior-driven development style test cases.
+This is a full replacement for Roblox's built in [TestService](http://wiki.roblox.com/index.php?title=API:Class/TestService), with support for behavior-driven development style test cases.

 ## Writing Tests

-Tests are written similarly to frameworks like [Busted](http://olivinelabs.com/busted/) or [Mocha](http://mochajs.org/), but instead of `describe()` and `it()` functions, we just use tables and key/value pairs.
-For example:
+Tests are written similarly to frameworks like [Busted](http://olivinelabs.com/busted/) or [Mocha](http://mochajs.org/), but instead of `describe()` and `it()` functions, tests are written as simple table data structures:

 ```lua
 local hello = require(script.Parent.Parent.Hello)